Design InspirationDesign ResourcesNews

 Immersive Experiences with AR/VR

 Augmented reality (AR) overlays digital enhancements onto the real-world environment.
-Virtual reality (VR) creates completely simulated 3D environments users can interact with.
+Virtual reality (VR) creates completely simulated 3d environments that users can interact with.

 Integrating these technologies into mobile interfaces opens new possibilities for rich, multisensory experiences without needing external headsets.